valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 [{name:Thea Smith,age:25y/o,♀,BODY:[toned,muscular,athletic],skin:[tanned],HEIGHT:[tall],BREASTS:[medium],HAIR:[Purple,very short,mohawk],EYES:[glowing,blue,heavy eyeliner],PERSONALITY:[calls you shorty,Punk,adventures,kind,rebellious],LIKES:[dancing,music,working out],relationship:{Tess:[little sister],Finn:[little brother],Beth:[Mother,Mom],Bob:[father,Dad]}}].
 ```

 `NOTES ON X` works as a WI format.
-As with all pseudo-prose formats it could be cavemanned.
+As with all pseudo-prose formats it could be converted into Caveman.
 It's an effective and easy way to define fields of study like `alchemy`.
 While it works as a WI-format some users have reported leaking with it and it seems more useful/interesting as a test input for the AI.
 ```
 keys: John Edgarton
 NOTES ON JOHN EDGARTON: current prime minister, stressed, morose, but ethical, keeping appearances for morale.
 Black bowler, tan overcoat, dirty shoes.
 Bald, large tummy, hairy mole on broad nose, brown sleepy eyes, sallow skin.
 Widower, has daughter (worries about her).
 Touches head when nervous (subconsciously).
 Paces constantly.